Ruakākā

 Ruakākā is a small town in the north of New Zealand approximately 30 kilometres south of Whangārei in the Bream Bay area.
-Originally a small beachside community, Ruakākā has seen development due to its proximity to the expansion of the country's only oil refinery at Marsden Point during the 1980s.
+Originally a small beachside community, Ruakākā saw development in the 1980s as a result of the expansion of the nearby Marsden Point, New Zealand's sole oil refinery.
 A recently established timber processing plant at Marsden Point has further stimulated growth.

 Geography

 Naming

 The name Ruakākā comes from the Māori term rua kākā, which means the nesting hole of the kākā (Nestor meridionalis), a native parrot that nests in cavities in hollow trees.
 The name of the locality was usually spelled "Ruakaka", without macrons, until the official name was changed in 2019.

 Districts

 The general area is made up of Ruakākā Beach, Ruakākā Township and Marsden Point.
 Other Bream Bay localities such as One Tree Point, Takahiwai and even Waipu are often included in general conversation regarding the area.

 Ruakākā Beach lies near the mouth of the Ruakākā River which boasts a rare bird reserve and popular holiday parks.
 It is primarily a residential area made up of a mixture of permanent homes and beach shacks.

 The Ruakākā Township was developed off the back of the Marsden Point Oil Refinery expansion in the 1980s where services were required to support the large influx of workers from all over the world involved in the project.
 A government requirement for a percentage of revenue invested in the project to be spent on the local community allowed for provision of services not common in communities this size (e.g. squash courts, sports grounds).

 The Marsden Power Station Village was built to support the Marsden Power Stations (A & B) which have since been decommissioned.
 The area is now promoted as beachside living.